breadthe/sd-buddy/README.md

 ## Known issues

-1. Release builds are currently broken.
-See [this issue](https://github.com/breadthe/sd-buddy/issues/1) for details.
-A binary (`.app` or `.dmg`) created on one machine will work on that machine but not another.

-2. When creating your own build, the compiled binary `.app` or the binary in the `.dmg` is known to crash when launching the app, with the message "SD-Buddy quit unexpectedly".
-If that's the case, keep clicking Reopen until it launches.
-I believe I have fixed or at least mitigated this in v0.2.0 but be aware it could happen.
+1. While Mac ARM builds are now operational, Linux builds are yet to be tested.
+I don't yet have a Linux machine to test on but let me know if you try it out.
+Windows builds are technically available but some of the functionality is probably broken or buggy based on how the generated image is located on disk.
+I do need to find a universal way to do this.

-3. The `tauri.allowlist.fs.scope` key in `tauri.conf.json`.
+2. The `tauri.allowlist.fs.scope` key in `tauri.conf.json`.
 This essentially defines what file system locations the `fs` command is allowed to touch.
 Currently it is set to `**` which means everywhere.
 Since `fs` is used only by the `tauri-settings` package to create and write to `settings.json`, I'm not worried about it.
 Nevertheless, I'd like to limit it to just the location it needs once I discover the correct string pattern for that option.

-4. The current (v0.3.0) image thumbnail rendering feature suffers from an issue stemming from the way I implemented it.
+3. The current (v0.3.0) image thumbnail rendering feature suffers from an issue stemming from the way I implemented it.
 Essentially when the program completes, I run a Rust function that executes a system command (`find` + arguments) to retrieve the name of the newest image in the output folder that was created during the timeframe in which the run completed.
 Then I read the image contents from disk as binary data and convert it to a base64 string to be rendered on the front-end.
 Unfortunately it seems that the Stable Diffusion python command sometimes overwrites files.
 So what used to be `grid-0032.jpg` from a previous run is also the same for a new run.
 This causes the generated thumbnails to look the same, since the metadata embedded with each run to points to the same location. **Workaround** I think my problem appeared because I was deleting images from disk that I didn't like, thus creating gaps.
 The SD command likes to back-fill those gaps but it also overwrites images that I hadn't deleted.

-5. Setting _Samples_ to anything other than 1 crashes the Python script with this message `failed assertion [MPSTemporaryNDArray initWithDevice:descriptor:] Error: product of dimension sizes > 2**31' /opt/homebrew/Cellar/python@3.10/3.10.6_2/Frameworks/Python.framework/Versions/3.10/lib/python3.10/multiprocessing/resource_tracker.py:224: UserWarning: resource_tracker: There appear to be 1 leaked semaphore objects to clean up at shutdown`.
+4. Setting _Samples_ to anything other than 1 crashes the Python script with this message `failed assertion [MPSTemporaryNDArray initWithDevice:descriptor:] Error: product of dimension sizes > 2**31' /opt/homebrew/Cellar/python@3.10/3.10.6_2/Frameworks/Python.framework/Versions/3.10/lib/python3.10/multiprocessing/resource_tracker.py:224: UserWarning: resource_tracker: There appear to be 1 leaked semaphore objects to clean up at shutdown`.

 ## Security FAQ

 - **How secure is the app?** It is strictly a local app that doesn't communicate with the network.
 Tauri disables all system APIs by default.
 I've enabled the minimum necessary system APIs to allow it to function.
 - **How do I know it's not communicating with the internet?** Use a network inspector tool to analyze the traffic.
 - **How do I know it doesn't do nefarious things on my computer?** It's open source.
 Feel empowered to inspect the source code and build it yourself.
+- **Why is the app unsigned?** Currently I don't have an Apple developer account because I'm not paying Apple for the privilege since I'm not making any money from this app or any other.
+When this changes, I would love to be able to sign my apps.
+If you want to contribute towards this goal, a [sponsorship](https://github.com/sponsors/breadthe) is very much appreciated.

 ## Contributing